ugendar07/DRB/README.md

 ## Features

-- **Randomness Beacon Smart Contract:** The core functionality of the project is implemented in an Ethereum smart contract.
+- **DRB Smart Contract:** The core functionality of the project is to implemente a smart contract.
 Users can input their data, and the smart contract will generate a random number based on this data.

 - **Verifiable Randomness:** The generated random number is verifiable by users, ensuring transparency and fairness.